JessicaBarclay/type-fast-type-furious/README.md

 ```

 ### Testing
-You will need Node and NPM installed to run tests:
+You will need Node and NPM installed to run tests.
+Tests will run in the headless browser PhantomJS.
-In your terminal, run:
+Run the following from the command line;
 ```
 npm install
 npm install -g karma-cli